Learning the Travelling Salesperson Problem Requires Rethinking Generalization: Results

 We also experiment with the following normalization schemes: (1) standard BatchNorm which learns mean and variance from training data, as well as (2) BatchNorm with batch statistics; and (3) LayerNorm, which normalizes at the embedding dimension instead of across the batch.
 Figure~\ref{fig:gnn_norm} indicates that BatchNorm with batch statistics and LayerNorm are able to better account for changing statistics across different graph sizes.
 Standard BatchNorm generalizes worse than not doing any normalization, thus our other experiments use BatchNorm with batch statistics.

 We further dissect the relationship between graph representations and normalization in Appendix~\ref{app:graph-and-norm}, confirming that poor performance on large graphs can be explained by unstable representations due to the choice of aggregation and normalization schemes.
 Using \textsc{Max} aggregators and BatchNorm with batch statistics are temporary hacks to overcome the failure of the current architectural components.
-Overall, our results suggest that inference beyond training sizes will require the development of mechanisms that are both expressive as well as invariant to distribution shifts~\cite{corso2020principal,levie2019transferability}.
+Overall, our results suggest that inference beyond training sizes will require the development of expressive GNN mechanisms that are able to leverage global graph topology~\cite{garg2020generalization} while being invariant to distribution shifts in terms of node degree and other graph statistics~\cite{levie2019transferability}.